 The goal of the Department of Chemistry and Biochemistry at California State University, San Marcos, is to provide quality chemistry and biochemistry education to all San Marcos students, both science majors and students from other disciplines.
 We also have many courses for non-science students.

 The California State University, San Marcos offers programs of courses leading to a B.S. in Chemistry, a B.S. in Biochemistry, and a Chemistry Education option.
 The B.S. in Chemistry is accredited by the American Chemical Society Committee on Professional Training.
 A broad spectrum of courses for majors are available in the traditional areas of analytical, inorganic, organic, physical and biochemistry.

 As an integral part of this program, each student is required to do a senior research project, thesis, and thesis defense.
-Also each student will have the opportunity to flavor his or her Degree in Chemistry/Biochemistry by taking upper division elective courses in analytical, inorganic, organic, physical or biochemistry.
+Also each student will have the opportunity to specialize their Degree in Chemistry/Biochemistry by taking upper division elective courses in analytical, inorganic, organic, physical or biochemistry.
 With the appropriate choices of Chemistry/Biochemistry and General Education electives graduates can meet the requirements for admission to graduate, medical, dental, optometry, pharmacy, veterinary and other professional schools.

 Each student will learn the basics of analytical, inorganic, organic and physical chemistry as well as biochemistry including the most recent technology in instrumentation (AA, Electrochemistry, Fluorescence Spectroscopy, FTIR, GC, GC/MS, HPLC, Laser Spectroscopy, Molecular Modeling, NMR, UV/VIS, X-ray Powder Diffraction, etc.).
 An atmosphere of small class size, close faculty/student interaction and new facilities/equipment are some of the advantages of the Chemistry and Biochemistry program at CSU, San Marcos.